 Ravi Shankar-Anoushka Shankar-Norah Jones: Often called India's first family of music, the Shankar family has produced several dancers, singers and performers of other art forms.
 The late Pandit Ravi Shankar was a sitar maestro and a composer of Hindustani classical music, and his daughters, Anoushka Shankar and Norah Jones (not in picture) have followed in his musical steps.

 Shankar Mahadevan-Siddharth Mahadevan: Famous playback singer Shankar Mahadevan's son Siddharth Mahadevan has songs like Zinda from Bhaag Milkha Bhaag and Malang from Dhoom 3 to his credit.
-All of 22 years, Siddharth has started out young and made a mark for himself, not just in Bollywood, but also in regional cinema.
+Siddharth has started out young and made a mark for himself, not just in Bollywood, but also in regional cinema.

 Anu Malik-Anmol Malik: Famous music director Anu Malik's daughter Anmol began singing at the age of 7 in Diljale.
 As a child, she has also lent her voice in Biwi No.1 and Mela.
 She went on to sing in films like Umrao Jaan and Ugly Aur Pagli.